Licensed Marriage and Family Therapist

 Thank you for considering me as a partner on your journey toward healing, growth, and well-being.
 I look forward to the opportunity to support you.

-Associate Marriage and Family
+Associate Marriage & Family Therapist #153323

 Vanessa is currently a graduate student with Grand Canyon University and always had a passion for helping others.